BarbSur/pretzels/README.md

 Making a new repository while eating pretzels in Berlin

 ## What is this repository about?
-Learning how things in this world work.
+Learning how things work in this world.